Calls increase for Democrats to face climate change in Miami

 The question is how much the candidates will emphasize the issue.

-Ed Marbach, director of the George Mason University Center for Climate Change Communication, said polling indicates Floridians are more concerned about the impact of climate change than other Americans, but others are concerned too.
+Ed Maibach, director of the George Mason University Center for Climate Change Communication, said polling indicates Floridians are more concerned about the impact of climate change than other Americans, but others are concerned too.
 The poll found that only 9% of Americans as a whole are completely dismissive of any threat as President Donald Trump and many other Republicans are.

-“The majority of Americans are really concerned,” Marbach said in a recent conference call.
+“The majority of Americans are really concerned,” Maibach said in a recent conference call.
 “Those Americans who doubt that this is a problem are contracting.”

 According to the Florida Department of Health, about 590,000 people in South Florida face “extreme” or “high” risk of sea level rise in the coming years.